How do I get teachers to buy into the principle of teacher leaders instead of seeing leadership tasks as merely an added burden?

-Cooki Levy was the longtime head of the Akiva School in Westmount, Quebec, and is a mentor in the Day School Leadership Training Institute.
+Cooki Levy is the director of RAVSAK’s Head of School Professional Excellence Project (PEP).
+Previously, she served as the longtime head of the Akiva School in Westmount, Quebec.
 Dear Cooki accepts questions from all school stakeholders.
 To submit a question, write to firstname.lastname@example.org, with “Dear Cooki” in the subject line.